bthoma16/IST-782-Applied-Data-Science-Portfolio/IST 659 Data Adminstration Concepts & Management/README.md

 # IST 659: Data Administration Concepts & Management
-Whole-ER Foods Inventory Management Database
+Creating an inventory management database for a fictional grocery store named Whole-ER Foods

 ## Project Description
 Designing and implementing a relational database for a conceptual grocery store aiming to solve a real-world problem such as optimizing inventory management.
 Additionally, utilizing SQL to address issues related to inventory tracking and consumer demand fluctuations.